OWASP/OdTM/docs/ODTMACCTP.md

 Saved Dragon's JSON file should be used as a source for our OdTMServer application [(see details here)](../applications/OdTMServer/).
 JSON file with a threat model, built by the OdTMServer tool, can be reopen in Threat Dragon for further analysis.

-Here is an example of threat model opened in the threat modelling tool (at the moment we use the 'Description' field to assign extra concepts with DFD items).
+Here is an example of a threat model, which is opened in the modelling tool (at the moment we use the 'Description' field to assign extra concepts with DFD items).

 ![acctp_example](td_example_new.png)